 Congratulations on the arrival of your baby!

-First Things First Porter County believes that every Porter County baby* deserves a great start.
+First Things First Porter County believes that every Porter County baby* deserves a head start.

-As a first step towards saving for your baby’s future, the Porter County Community Foundation will invest $100 for expenses for their education beyond high school.
+As a first step towards saving for your baby’s future, the Porter County Community Foundation will invest $100 toward expenses for their education beyond high school.
+If you transfer your funds into a College Savings Account, an extra $50 will be gifted to your child!

 The Seeds of Promise funds will be invested into an account owned by the Porter County Community Foundation on behalf of your child.
 Since it is invested early, it will have up to 18 years to have the potential to grow.